$X(3960)$, $X_0(4140)$, and other compact $cs\bar{c}\bar{s}$ states: Model parameters and numerical results

-The model parameters we adopt in estimating the upper limits for the $cs\bar{c}\bar{s}$ masses are $m_s=542.4$ MeV, $m_c=1724.1$ MeV, $C_{cs}=6.5$ MeV, $C_{c\bar{s}}=6.8$ MeV, $C_{c\bar{c}}=5.3$ MeV, and $C_{s\bar{s}}=9.8$ MeV.
-They are extracted from the measured masses of the conventional ground hadrons \cite{ParticleDataGroup:2022pth} together with the approximation $\frac{C_{cc}}{C_{c\bar{c}}}=\frac{C_{ss}}{C_{s\bar{s}}}=\frac{C_{nn}}{C_{n\bar{n}}}\approx\frac23$.
-The extraction details can be found in Refs. \cite{Wu:2016gas,Wu:2018xdi}.
-The estimation of lower limits for the masses with the $J/\psi\phi$ threshold does not need $m_s$ and $m_c$.
 When one estimates the masses of other $cs\bar{c}\bar{s}$ states using the $X_1(4140)$, the input mass needs to be determined.
 In Ref. \cite{LHCb:2016axx}, the mass and width of $X_1(4140)$ determined by LHCb are $4146.5\pm 4.5^{+4.6}_{-2.8}$ MeV and $83\pm 21^{+21}_{-14}$ MeV, respectively.
 In Ref. \cite{LHCb:2021uow}, the values are updated to $4118\pm11^{+19}_{-36}$ MeV and $162\pm21^{+24}_{-49}$ MeV, respectively.
 In the particle data book \cite{ParticleDataGroup:2022pth}, the values averaged from different measurements are $4146.5\pm 3.0$ MeV and $19^{+7}_{-5}$ MeV, respectively.
 Although the experimental masses are all around 4140 MeV, the deviation in width is significant.
 For the other $1^{++}$ state, $X(4274)$, the deviation in width between different collaborations is insignificant \cite{ParticleDataGroup:2022pth}.
 In Ref. \cite{Cheng:2020nho}, we chose the LHCb results in Ref. \cite{LHCb:2016axx} as inputs from the consistency consideration for widths between $X_1(4140)$ and $X(4274)$.
 The necessary condition for our purpose is that $\Gamma(X_1(4140))$ and $\Gamma(X(4274))$ are comparable.
 Here, we still follow Ref. \cite{Cheng:2020nho} and use data determined in Ref. \cite{LHCb:2016axx}.
 The cases with other choices will also be discussed.
 In addition to using the $X_1(4140)$ as reference state, we will discuss the case using the $X(4274)$ as input, too.

 The rearrangement decay channels for a $1^{++}$ $cs\bar{c}\bar{s}$ state are $J/\psi\phi$ and $\frac{1}{\sqrt2}(D_s^{*+}D_s^--D_s^+D_s^{*-})$ where the convention for relative phase \cite{Liu:2013rxa} is determined with $D_s^{(*)+}=c\bar{s}$ and $D_s^{(*)-}=s\bar{c}$.
 Assuming that the total decay width of a tetraquark is equal to the sum of partial widths ($\Gamma_{sum}$) for rearrangement decay channels, one extracts $\mathcal{C}=72822$ MeV from the LHCb data \cite{LHCb:2016axx}.